sidorares/node-vim-debugger/README.md

 }
 ```

-Any of these settings can be overridden either from the commondline, e.g. `--vim.keys.break="C-b"`, a `.vimdebugrc` json file selectively overriding properties or environment variables in the form of `export vimdebug_vim__keys__break="C-a"`.
+Any of these settings can be overridden either from the command line, e.g. `--vim.keys.break="C-b"`, a `.vimdebugrc` json file selectively overriding properties or environment variables in the form of `export vimdebug_vim__keys__break="C-a"`.

 The `.vimdebugrc` can be placed either in the current working directory, any directory above the current or the current user's home directory.
-In case there are multiple they will override eachother in this order.
+In case there are multiple they will override each other in this order.

 ## agent